Copyright law of the Russian Federation: 2008-present: Part IV of the Civil Code

 The Implementation Act 231-FL made the new legislation applicable also to legal relations from before the coming in force of the new law, as far as new rights granted by the new law were concerned (retroactivity).
 In article 5 of the implementation act, the new law was made applicable to all new works, as well as to new rights that arose on pre-existing works.
 Existing rights on already existing works were henceforth governed by the rules of the new law, but initial authorship was to be determined by the laws in effect at the time a work was created.
 Article 6 of the implementation act specified that the 70-year copyright term was applicable in all cases where the old 50-year copyright term had not yet expired by January 1, 1993, and to all cases from before August 3, 1993 where a legal entity was the copyright holder - this applies to "whole works" in the form of cinematographic, television, radio works, as well as print periodicals and compilations, which were created by a state corporation, but individual authors such as script writers, artists, composers etc. retain copyright for their respective parts of the work.
 In this latter case, the copyright was to expire 70 years after the work was first lawfully disclosed, or 70 years after the creation of the work, if the work was undisclosed.
 Previously, the 70-year copyright term had applied only to works whose 50-year term had not yet expired in 2004, and thus the new Part IV of the Civil Code removed a number of works from the public domain, namely all those where the 50-year term had expired in the years 1994-2003: these became copyrighted again (with a 70-year term) under the new intellectual property legislation.

 Russia had committed in a trade agreement with the U.S. in November 2006 to ensure that new legislation, including part IV of the Civil Code, would be fully TRIPS compliant, even if such legislation was passed before an eventual accession of Russia to the WTO.
 After part IV of the Civil Code had entered in force on January 1, 2008, the Russian Federation also acceded on November 5, 2008, to the WIPO Copyright Treaty and to the WIPO Performances and Phonograms Treaty (entry in force of both accessions on February 5, 2009).
 On August 22, 2012, the Russian Federation also became a member of the World Trade Organization.

+A small but significant amendment to Part IV of the Civil Code came into effect on October 1, 2014, after lobbying by members of the Russian Wikipedia community.
+The new amendment recognized free licenses, giving authors of freely-licensed works legal protection against misuse of their works.
+Freedom of panorama was also expanded for works of architecture in public spaces, guaranteeing legal protection to reusers wishing to use images of architecture for commercial purposes.